 CHEM 285 Seminar - Group study and discussions about current topics in chemistry.
 Current research and development, interaction of chemistry with other disciplines.
 Repeatable four times.
 Prerequisite: consent of instructor.
 Offered fall, spring.
 1 credit.

 CHEM 300 The Art and Science of Brewing - Academic approach to the production and critique of brewed beverages.
 Malting, brewing, fermentation and bottling/kegging.
 Historical development of brewing science.
 Human health aspects related to brewing and the consumption of fermented beverages. \$50 lab fee.
-Prerequisites: Completion of a lower division NW, MATH 105 or equivalent, plus 21 years of age or older by the first day of class.
+Prerequisites: completion of an NW, MATH 105 or equivalent, plus 21 years of age or older by the first day of class.
 Application and interview required.
-Offered January term of evennumbered years.
+Offered January term of even-numbered years.
 4 credits (NW)